Jamaica national football team: Copa América

 Jamaica was invited to the Copa América for the first time in 2015, finishing last among Argentina, Uruguay, and Paraguay.
-The following year, the team competed in the Copa América Centenario as winners of the 2014 Caribbean Cup, again finishing last in the group stage with a 3–0 loss to Uruguay.
+The following year, the team competed in the Copa América Centenario as winners of the 2014 Caribbean Cup, again finishing last in the group stage following a 3–0 loss to Uruguay.
+Jamaica qualified for the 2024 Copa América by reaching the 2024 CONCACAF Nations League Finals, but again exited in the group stage with no points.

 CFU Caribbean Cup

 Head-to-head record

-As of 17 November 2021, the national team has played in 569 matches, with 227 wins, 124 draws, and 218 losses since their first international match in 1925.
-In total, the team has scored 752 goals and conceded 744 goals.
+As of 18 November 2025, the national team has played in 556 matches, with 247 wins, 140 draws, and 236 losses since their first international match in 1925.
+In total, the team has scored 794 goals and conceded 790 goals.
 Jamaica's highest winning margin is twelve goals, which has been achieved on two occasions: against the British Virgin Islands in 1994 (12–0) and against Saint Martin in 2004 (12–0).
 Their longest winning streak is seven wins and their unbeaten record is 22 consecutive official matches.

-The following table shows Jamaica's all-time international record, correct as of 2 February 2022.
-Teams in italics aren't member of FIFA.